University of Michigan Students

 If you are just starting your freshman year at U of M you will have the option of completing ROTC in 4, 3 or 2 years.

 If you are just entering your sophomore year you can complete ROTC in 3 or 2 years.

 University of Michigan students take Army ROTC courses for many reasons.
 Some just want to know more about the Army and learn what it is to be a commissioned officer.
 Some have already decided to earn their commission as a second lieutenant by participating actively in our program.
 But, regardless of your particular situation, starting Army ROTC at U of M as a freshman or sophomore is as easy as signing up for any other elective course at the University of Michigan.
-Simply add a section of either MS 110 (freshman level) or MS 210 (sophomore level) for the fall semester, or MS 120 or MS 220 respectively for the spring semester.
+Simply add a section of either MS 101 (freshman level) or MS 201 (sophomore level) for the fall semester, or MS 102 or MS 202 respectively for the spring semester.
 You can enroll for one or two credits for each 100 or 200 level course.
-These are elective credits that will apply to your MSU degree.
+These are elective credits that will apply to your Michigan degree.
 If you are unfamiliar with our programs and are just taking the class, you should take it for one credit.
 If you are applying for an Army ROTC scholarship, or are relatively certain you will be seeking a commission through our program, you should enroll for two credits.
-The second credit is for the lab that meets every other week on Tuesday from 4:00-6:00.
+The second credit is for the lab that meets every week on Thursday from 3:30-5:30.
 Only active cadets seeking a commission will participate in the Tuesday lab.
 Once enrolled in one of these Military Science electives you can take your time to become familiar with the different Army ROTC options available.
 You are under no obligation by simply taking the elective classes.
 If at any time you choose to become an active cadet in order to seek a commission, just let us know and well start working on getting you qualified.